Xi urges Hong Kong to get control as COVID-19 cases surge - NewsBreak

 Xi urges Hong Kong to get control as COVID-19 cases surge

-HONG KONG (AP) — Hospitals in Hong Kong were struggling Wednesday to keep up with an influx of new coronavirus patients amid record numbers of new infections as the city’s leadership doggedly sticks to its “zero-COVID” strategy, and China’s leader Xi Jinping said it was the local government’s “overriding task” to control the situation.
+Coronavirus patients lay in hospital beds or open-air tens amid record numbers of infections as Hong Kong doggedly adheres to its “zero-COVID” strategy, and China's leader Xi Jinping said the local government's “overriding task” was to control the situation.

-Hong Kong is facing its worst outbreak of the pandemic, topping 2,000 new COVID-19 cases per day this week.
-The city government has already instituted strict rules, banning gatherings of more than two households.
+Hong Kong is facing its worst outbreak of the pandemic, topping 2,000 new COVID-19 cases each day this week.
+The city government has already instituted strict rules banning gatherings of more than two households.

-But health care facilities are beginning to overflow, forcing the city’s Caritas Medical Center on Wednesday to treat some patients in beds outside the building.
+But health care facilities are beginning to overflow, and the city's Caritas Medical Center was forced Wednesday to treat some patients in beds outside the building.
+Others were waiting in tents, some appalled by the government’s response to the outbreak.

+“The reason why our society has become chaotic like this today is all because of this policy.
+The organizational skill of the government has made Hong Kong people feel so hopeless,” said Daisy Ho, a 70-year-old homemaker.

-Xi personally issued instructions and directed Vice Premier Han Zheng to express to Hong Kong Chief Executive Carrie Lam the high level of concern Chinese Communist Party leaders had about the city’s ongoing outbreak, according to Wen Wei Po, a pro-Beijing news outlet.
+Xi directed Vice Premier Han Zheng to express to Hong Kong leader Carrie Lam the concerns that Chinese Communist Party leaders have about the city's ongoing outbreak, according to Wen Wei Po, a pro-Beijing news outlet.

-Zheng stressed that the Hong Kong government “should earnestly assume the main responsibility, and regard the rapid stabilization and control of the epidemic as the current overriding task” to Lam, the outlet said.
+Zheng said the Hong Kong government “should earnestly assume the main responsibility and regard the rapid stabilization and control of the epidemic as the current overriding task,” the report said.

-Zheng said China’s central government agencies and neighboring Guangdong province would provide Hong Kong with resources to fight the outbreak, including rapid antigen tests, medical expertise and supplies.
+China's central government agencies and neighboring Guangdong province will provide Hong Kong with resources to fight the outbreak, including rapid antigen tests, medical expertise and supplies, Zheng said.

-China has been able to control the virus within its borders, maintaining a strict “zero-tolerance” policy that involves total lockdowns and mass testing millions of people.
+China has been able to control the virus within its borders by maintaining a strict “zero tolerance” policy that involves total lockdowns, extensive contact tracing and mass testing millions of people.
+The strategy seeks to contain outbreaks as soon as they are detected.

-Lam has also been sticking to the “zero-COVID” policy despite geographical and other differences between the city, a special administrative region, and China itself.
-The comments from Xi and Zheng were the latest pressure from Beijing for her to stay that course.

-Practically, Hong Kong adopting the same approach means that travel between the city and the mainland remains subject to less stringent quarantine rules than the three weeks or more required for all foreigners arriving in the Chinese mainland.

-Beijing will not let Hong Kong’s borders to the mainland reopen unless the city reaches and maintains zero COVID-19 cases.

-The system seeks to contain and stop outbreaks as soon as they arise, with measures including snap lockdowns and extensive contact tracing.
-Last week, the entire upscale Discovery Bay neighborhood was ordered to undergo testing after authorities found traces of the virus in its sewage.
+Lam has stuck to the strategy despite geographical and other differences between Hong Kong and other parts of China.
+Last week, the entire upscale Discovery Bay neighborhood in Hong Kong was ordered to undergo testing after authorities found traces of the virus in its sewage.

+The comments from Xi and Zheng were the latest pressure from Beijing for her to stay the course.

+Thousands of people in the city have tested positive for COVID-19 and are waiting to be admitted into hospitals or isolation facilities, said Dr. Sara Ho, the chief manager for patient safety and risk management at the Hong Kong Hospital Authority.

+"This situation is undesirable.
+Therefore, we are looking for ways with the government to set up more isolation facilities.
+We hope to shorten the patients’ waiting time,” she added.

-People who test positive are required to quarantine either in hospitals if they have serious symptoms or in government-run facilities for light or even no symptoms.
-The new record number of cases, driven by the highly transmissible omicron variant, has led to the current overcrowding.
+People who test positive are required to quarantine either in hospitals if they have serious symptoms or in government-run facilities for light or asymptomatic cases.
+The record number of new cases, driven by the highly transmissible omicron variant, has led to the current overcrowding.

+Yancey Yau, a construction worker, said the city's hospital workers are facing heavy stress.

+“They are working so hard.
+But the government is not doing what they should do," Yau said.
+"The hospital workers are just miserable.
+I hope more citizens will support them.
+I don’t have any hope for this government.”

 By contrast, the city-state of Singapore, which is similarly sized to Hong Kong with a population of some 5.7 million compared to 7.5 million, undertook strict lockdown measures early in the pandemic but is now pursuing a “living with COVID" approach.